MCP access methods

 Use the User groups drop-down menu to select the user groups you plan to provide with access to the MCP server.

-Complete the following steps to use token authentication:
+Complete the following steps to use token access:

 Sign in to your Workato account.